 Here’s how to remove Daemons and Launch Agents from the startup:

 Step 3 - Select Go To Folder

 Note: Repeat steps 1 to 3 for launch agents.
 However, on the fourth step, type 2 additional locations:

 Step 5 - You will discover a lot of .plist files.
-Delete the files that
+Delete the files that looks malicious or suspicious.

 Step 6 - After doing all of this, you should do a Mac reboot.

 One powerful way to remove malicious applications is through the use of an uninstaller like iMyMac-PowerMyMac's Mac Uninstaller.

 There is a lot of stubborn malicious software that is hard to get rid of and this Mac Uninstaller might be the only way to do the trick.

 Below are the steps to using the Mac Uninstaller: